lhogie/jaseto/README.md

 # Jaseto

 Jaseto is JSON serializer for Java objects.

-Other such tools to do that include [Jackson serializer](https://www.baeldung.com/jackson-custom-serialization) and GSON.
-These were made to enable the interoperation of heterogenous applications.
-To this purpose they provide both serialization and deseriliation.
-However, a prime application of serializer is to expose object models to Javascript client applications, using JSON encoding.
+Unlike [Jackson serializer](https://www.baeldung.com/jackson-custom-serialization) and [GSON serializer](https://github.com/google/gson) which aims at enabling the interoperation of heterogenous applications (to this purpose they provide both serialization and deseriliation), Jaseto aims a prime application of serialization which consists in exposing object models to Web client applications written in Javascript, using JSON encoding.

-Unlike these tools, Jaseto:
+This its particular purpose, Jaseto:
-- a simpler API
+- exposes a simpler API
-- deeper customization abilities
+- has deeper customization abilities
-- focuses on exposing an OO system to a text in the most appropriate way, deserizaliation is not considered
 - supports cyclic aggregation, making it able to serialize graphs